rails/webpacker/docs/typescript.md

 and now you can use `<script lang="ts">` in your `.vue` component files.
 See [the babel-preset-typescript-vue docs](https://www.npmjs.com/package/babel-preset-typescript-vue) for more info.

-## HTML templates with Typescript and Angular
+## HTML templates with TypeScript and Angular

 After you have installed Angular using `bundle exec rails webpacker:install:angular` you would need to follow these steps to add HTML templates support: